nodejs/nodejs.org/apps/site/pages/en/learn/test-runner/mocking.md

     // This MUST be a dynamic import because that is the only way to ensure the
     // import starts after the mock has been set up.
-    // There is a far more technical explanation,
-    // but just trust that this is logically necessary.
     ({ foo } = await import('./foo.mjs'));
   });